huf0/Code-Refactor-Shad/README.md

 # Code-Refactor-Shad

 ## Purpose
-To Switch to semantic HTML and refactor css to be more readable
+To  replace all div elements, switch to semantic HTML and refactor css to be more readable and concise.

+## Edited With
+HTML and CSS

 ##contribution